OpenVPN/openvpn3-linux/README.md

   discussions.
 Final patches *MUST* go to the mailing list.

 * Testing
   This code is new.
 It will be buggy.
 And it needs a lot of testing.
   Please reach out on FreeNode @ #openvpn for help and discussing issues you encounter.

 * Packagers
-  We are not targeting packaging in Linux distributions just yet.
-This will however come in not too far future when the code begins to mature and stabilize.
+  We are beginning to targeting packaging in Linux distributions.
+The Fedora Copr repository is one which is currently available.
+We are looking for people willing to package this in other Linux distributions as well.

 DISCLAIMER
 ----------

-This code is currently in early alpha stage.
-This is NOT production ready.
-Further, this code has not been through much security audits or reviews, so this code can currently cause issues.
-But it is functional.
+This is NOT production ready yet.
+But we are getting there!
+It is fully functional and quite stable when running.
+And we are getting closer to a real beta release.
+This code has also not been through the same scrutiny by security researches as OpenVPN 2.

 The OpenVPN 3 Core library is also used by the OpenVPN Connect and PrivateTunnel clients, so the pure VPN tunnel implementation should be fairly